ewcloud/ewc-ansible-playbook-ipa-enroll-automation-via-morpheus/README.md

 your EWC resources via a graphical interface.
-It has built-in [Automation](https://docs.morpheusdata.com/en/7.0.9/library/automation/automation.html) features you may use for arranging sets of individual Tasks and accomplishing some useful behavior, executed on a one-off basis or recurrently, when managing with cloud resources via Morpheus.
+It has built-in [Automation](https://docs.morpheusdata.com/en/7.0.9/library/automation/automation.html) features you may use for arranging sets of individual Tasks and accomplishing some useful behavior, when managing with cloud resources via Morpheus.

 This configuration template
 (i.e. an [Ansible Playbook](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks.html))